 On October 21, 1999, T-Mobil commenced arbitration proceedings in Vienna, Austria, against Elektrim S.A. and certain small shareholders of PTC.
 T-Mobil's claim alleges that these companies wrongfully failed to recognize Deutsche Telekom's rights of first refusal over approximately three percent of PTC, and that this failure was a material breach of the PTC shareholders' agreement.
 These companies have denied T-Mobil's claim, and Elektrim has filed a counterclaim against T-Mobil alleging that T-Mobil materially breached the shareholders' agreement by, among other things, attempting to purchase PTC shares from several small shareholders and obstructing Elektrim's purchase of PTC shares.
 T-Mobil intends to deny the allegations made in the counterclaim.
-A finding by the arbitration panel that a party has materially breached the PTC shareholder agreement would give the non-defaulting party the right to acquire the defaulting party's PTC shares at book value, which would be substantially below their current fair market value.
+A finding by the arbitration panel that a party has materially breached the PTC shares at book value, which would be substantially below their current fair market value.
 Deutsche Telekom estimates that these proceedings will last for around 12 to 18 months.